benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

 --------------------

 Another way to run a benchmark is via a Python script.
-A typical use-cases of that are
+Typical use-cases of that are

 - Automating the run of several benchmarks
 - Using ``vscode`` debugger where the python script serves as an entry point to benchopt internals